fdehau/tui-rs/README.md

   * [Canvas (with line, point cloud, map)](examples/canvas.rs)
   * [Tabs](examples/tabs.rs)

-Click on each item to get an example.
+Click on each item to see the source of the example.
+Run the examples with with cargo (e.g. to run the demo `cargo run --example demo`), and quit by pressing `q`.

 ### Demo